curso-r/stockfish/README.md

     with Stockfish (and mainly Stockfish 11) in mind, a couple of UCI methods that don’t work with the engine were not implemented.
 They are `debug()` and `register()`.

--   Don’t forget to assign: if you simply run `fish$new()` without assigning it to an object, you will have to either restart the session or kill the Stockfish process manually in order not to have dangling engines eating up your RAM.

 -   Most methods return silently: since most UCI commands don’t output anything or output boilerplate text, most methods return silently.